-As a child I didn’t care much for Akara.
-There were not many foods i cared for and Akara was one.
-One thing I really liked though were crunchy bits from Akara.
+As a child, I didn’t care much for Akara.
+There were not many foods I cared for and Akara was one.
+One thing I really liked though was the crunchy bits from Akara.
 You know how as you scoop Akara paste into hot oil and some drops fall into the oil, those bits are so very crunchy and I scrambled with my brother for those bits.

 I’m not sure my memory serves me correctly I want to believe I’ve seen Akara bits sold on the streets somewhere.
 I remembered this when making Akara yesterday for breakfast and I was nibbling on the bits once again.

-I had guests over, twin little girls and the cleared out their serving of Akara crunchy bits in few minutes of their arrival.
+I had guests over, twin little girls and they cleared out their serving of Akara crunchy bits in a few minutes of their arrival.

 I had two serving types.
 The Akara bits only and another that was mixed with shrimps and diced fried plantains.
 My son loves shrimps so he was totally won over and he called the Akara, “Akara Chinchin”

 I kept with my tips for making great akara balls and only switched things up when it was time to fry.
 I filled the paste into a piping bag and imitated dropping the Akara into the oil.